Ramya3896/Segmentation-and-recommendation-engine/README.md

 ## Segmentation
 From the elbow method, the optimal number of clusters is found to be 3.
+Elbow method:

 ![download](https://user-images.githubusercontent.com/45202209/143525307-79d28f8e-771e-4764-8171-5ae1ebdd8f70.png)

-### The number of clusters in the given dataset is also 3.
-Thus algorithm has performed well in identifying the number of clusters.
+#### The number of clusters in the given dataset is also 3.
+Thus we can say that algorithm has performed well in identifying the number of clusters.